AI-Maker-Space/Interactive-Dev-Environment-for-LLM-Development/README.md

   <summary>Adding a Feature Branch</summary>

   Let's add a feature branch to our local repo.
 Earlier, we showed you how to add a feature branch and content to your repo via the Terminal.
-This time we are going to show you how to do it using the VS Code GUI.
+This time we are going to show you how to do it using the VS Code (or Cursor) GUI.

   1. Click on the `main` <img src="images/vscode_main_branch.png" width=30px/> branch in the lower left side of the screen